 - Fresh Boot: Use this method for devices that has no pre-loaded configuration.
 See Getting Started with ZTP on a Fresh Boot of a Router.
-See Zero Touch Provisioning on a Fresh Boot of a Router, on page 73 - Manual Invocation: Use this method when you want to forcefully initiate ZTP on a fully configured device.
-See Manual ZTP Invocation, on page 85. - ZTP Bootscript: Use this method when you want to hard code a script to be executed on every boot.
-See Configure ZTP BootScript, on page 87.
+See Zero Touch Provisioning on a Fresh Boot of a Router, on page 83 - Manual Invocation: Use this method when you want to forcefully initiate ZTP on a fully configured device.
+See Manual ZTP Invocation, on page 95.

-When to use Zero Touch Provisioning: Use Zero Touch Provisioning when the devices are in a secured network, but in an insecure network, we recommend you to Securely Provision Your Network Devices, on page 91.
+When to use Zero Touch Provisioning: Use Zero Touch Provisioning when the devices are in a secured network, but in an insecure network, we recommend you to Securely Provision Your Network Devices, on page 101.